KufiyaTech/WRO2024-/README.md

 Stay connected with our team and follow our journey through our official social media channels.
 Explore more about our work, updates, and behind-the-scenes moments by visiting our link tree:

 - **KufiyaTech Social Accounts**: [https://linktr.ee/kufiyatech](https://linktr.ee/kufiyatech)
+-
+### 1.3.our car advantages and disadvantages

+**Custom Design:**
+- **Chassis and Mechanism:** We designed the entire car from scratch, including both the chassis and the mechanism, allowing for a tailored, optimized build.

+**Lightweight and Fast:**
+- **Weight Efficiency:** Our car's lightweight design enhances speed and agility, making it faster and more responsive compared to heavier models.

+**Improvement Areas:**
+- **Size:** The car’s larger size is a drawback, making it less maneuverable in tight spaces.
+- **Mechanism:** While functional, the mechanism needs refinement for better precision and efficiency in future iterations.

 ## 2. How Does Our Robot Think